neos-modding-group/neos-modding-group.github.io/mods.md

 Import textures using Anisotropic filtering by default

-The latest version is [1.1.0](https://github.com/Toxic-Cookie/DefaultToAnisotropic/releases/tag/1.1.0)
+The latest version is [1.2.0](https://github.com/Toxic-Cookie/DefaultToAnisotropic/releases/tag/1.2.0):
+Fixed procedural textures not allowing you to grab a reference to them.

 <!--tk.kawaiiamber.gifimporter-->
 ### [GifImporter](https://github.com/kawaiiamber/GifImporter) by [amber](https://github.com/kawaiiamber)